 For example, these are different types of dried fishes.
 I don’t know their names.
 In order to preserve well, these fishes are usually processed with salt, so usually need to soak before cooking.

-In Hunan, these dried fishes are usually fried with very hot chillies, so taste salty and spicy, typical as most Hunan dishes.
+In Hunan Province, my local place, these dried fishes are usually fried with very hot chilies, so taste salty and spicy, typical as most Hunan dishes.

 There are also plenty choices for the frozen fishes and seafood.

 These are called Bullfrog.
 Don't be scared by their looks, they can make really tasty dishes.
 The meat mainly comes from the legs.
 I still remember that my parents used to cook the frogs much smaller than these in home.
 The texture of the meat was surprisingly delicate and tender.
-In home these are normally red cooked, but some resteraunts may cook them with hot pot.
+In home these are normally red cooked, but some restaurants may cook them with hot pot.

 Here is something even surprises me too.
-I am not sure the English name for it, but according to the Wiki website, it is called soft shell turtle.
+I am not sure the English name for it, but according to the Wiki website, it is called softshell turtle.

 The rest parts, including the shell, were used to make a soup after long hours slowing cooking.
 Anyway, that was my only memory on this.
-It is valuable for its medical function and you may find its shell from the Chinese medicine/herb shops.
+It is valuable for its medical function and you can buy its shell from most local Chinese medicine/herb shops.

-(Posted:14/07/13; Update: 24/11/14)
+(Posted:14/07/13; Update: 24/11/16)